frequency-chain/docs/pages/Tokenomics/TokenomicsOverview.md

 After the thaw period ends, the user can use, transfer, or even re-stake their tokens.

 * **Batching:** One on-chain message that points to lots of messages from different Message Source Accounts.
-In other words, it represents a shorthand that is a logical construct: off-chain payload reference + more than one MSA referenced as a sender in that off-chain data (aka a Parquet schema with payload location of IPFS).
+In other words, it represents a shorthand that is a logical construct: off-chain payload reference + more than one MSA referenced as a sender in that off-chain data (aka a Schema with Parquet model type and payload location of IPFS).

 * **Delegate:** The action of an MSA (the Delegator) delegating to a Provider.
 A verb only.
 DO NOT use as a noun!